guinetn/browserLocalHomepage/assets/slides/web/networks/networks.md

 A connection-based protocol that provides a reliable flow of data between two computers.
 Example: HTTP, FTP, Telnet
 Use socket

+TCP job is merely to take a stream of messages produced by one HOST and reproduce the stream on a remote receiving HOST without change.
+TCP breaks data into packets and distribute them.
+Those packets travel from router to router over the Internet.
+During this time the IP protocol is in charge of the addressing and forwarding of those packets.
+At the end, TCP reassembles the packets to their original state.

 ### UDP - User Datagram Protocol
 A protocol that sends independent packets of data, called datagrams, from one computer to another with no guarantees about arrival.
 UDP is not connection-based like TCP.